orangeoceans/lighttd/STATUS_EFFECTS_GUIDE.md

 # Status Effects System Guide

 ## Overview
-A comprehensive stacking status effect system for enemies with logarithmic scaling.
+A comprehensive stacking status effect system for enemies with logarithmic scaling and a global balance multiplier system that rewards beam diversity.

 ## Status Effects